hemantgit/training-fe-module-03/cxp-fe-training-03/src/main/webapp/static/cxp-fe-training-03/containers/pf3e1-accordion/README.md

 #### Description

-To create your first container
+In this exercise, you will learn how to create your first container using Google Closure templating engine.

 #### Steps